 To achieve a course award, passes in the four units listed above are required.

 HOMEWORK

-A homework exercise will be issued roughly once per week, which should take about 30 minutes.
-It is expected that research tasks will be completed at home.
-Revision should also be done as required.
+Homework will be issued at appropriate times to support learning.
+Pupils may also be asked to complete tasks at home.
+Revision should also be done as required prior to assessments.

 CAREER INFORMATION

-- National 5 Physics
+- National 5 Physics, National 5 Lab Skills

-- further study, employment and/or training.
+- Further study, employment and/or training.

 COURSE: Physics FACULTY: Science

 LEVEL: National 5 DEPT: Physics

 RECOMMENDED ENTRY LEVELS

 Success at level 4 physics outcomes

 National 4 Physics

 National 5 Chemistry or Biology or recommendation from teacher.

 COURSE DESCRIPTION

 Through learning in Physics, learners develop their interest in and understanding of the world.
 They engage in a wide range of investigative tasks, which allows them to develop important skills to become creative, inventive and enterprising, in a world where the skills and knowledge developed by Physics are needed across all sectors of society.

 The course is delivered through four units:

 Electricity and Energy - energy transfer in unfamiliar situations, electrical charge carriers, Ohms law, electronics, heat and the gas laws.

 Waves and Radiation - wave behaviour, the EM spectrum, optics and nuclear radiation.

 Dynamics and Space - kinematics, Newton's laws in unfamiliar situations, projectile motion, space exploration and cosmology.

 Throughout all these Units, learners will research issues, apply scientific skills and communicate information related to their findings, which will develop skills of scientific literacy.

 ASSESSMENT

 Course assessment will provide the basis for grading attainment in the course awards at levels A-D. The course is assessed externally and is comprised of the following two components:

 Component 1 - question paper

-Component 2- assignment.
+Component 2 - assignment.
 Researching, planning, experimenting, reporting and presenting skills are assessed during the assignment.

 HOMEWORK

-A homework exercise will be issued roughly once per week, which should take between 30 and 60 minutes.
-It is expected that research tasks will be completed at home.
-Revision should also be done weekly.
+Homework will be issued at appropriate times to support learning.
+Pupils may also be asked to complete tasks at home.
+Revision should also be done frequently.

 CAREER INFORMATION

 - Higher Physics

-- National 5 Chemistry, National 5 Physics
+- National 5 Chemistry, National 5 Physics, National 5 Lab Skills

 - Further study, employment or training

-COURSE: Science and Technology FACULTY: Science

-LEVEL: Level 4 DEPT: Sciences

-RECOMMENDED ENTRY LEVELS

-Working on, or success at level 3 learning outcomes in the sciences and experience of science Level 4 outcomes.

-COURSE DESCRIPTION

-The National Progression Award (NPA) in science and technology provides an entry level point for people who want to pursue a career in the STEM (science, technology, engineering and maths) sector.
-It develops knowledge of biology, chemistry and physics.
-It also develops skills in good laboratory practice and an understanding of health and safety practices.
-It is taught in four units:

-Chemical in Society - which includes metals and corrosion, alloys, plastics, and chemical analysis for monitoring the environment.

-Electricity and energy

-Biotechnological industries - this unit is designed to raise familiarity with the applications of biology to industry and the environment.
-The biology behind the dairy, yeast-based, detergent and pharmaceutical industries is investigated.
-Possible benefits and hazards to medicine, industry and the environment are considered.

-Science practical skills and working safely - In this unit, practical experience is gained in measuring quantities, basic laboratory skills and calculating and presenting results.
-The basic concepts of health and safety in the workplace generally and more specifically in the laboratory are introduced.

-ASSESSMENT

-The course is internally assessed in a range of ways:

-- Closed book assessment of key areas

-- Open book assessment

-- Practical investigations and reports

-There is no end of course exam.

-HOMEWORK

-Homework exercises will be issued regularly, which should take about 30 minutes.
-It is expected that research tasks will be completed at home.

-CAREER INFORMATION

-- N3/4 science or N4 biology, chemistry or physics.

-- Further study, employment or training

 COURSE: Science FACULTY: Science

 LEVEL: National 3/4 DEPT: Sciences

 RECOMMENDED ENTRY LEVELS

-Working on or success at level 3 science outcomes or teacher recommendation.

 COURSE DESCRIPTION

 The course is delivered through four units:

 Fragile Earth - You will focus on two of the four areas:

 - energy

 - metals

 - water

 - food

 For each area, investigate their source, origin, production and/or extraction.
 Find out what they are used for and whether their use or extraction is causing any harm.
 Identify possible local, national, or global solutions.
 Find out how science is involved in environmental issues.

 Human Health - Discover which factors contribute to a healthy lifestyle, through a personal, community-based and global approach.
 Learn about procedures to measure physical fitness, investigate mental/social health issues and research media reports of national/international health areas.

 Applications of Science - explore science's contribution to communication technologies and the impact that these have had on the environment/society.
 Research the production and use of new materials.
 Discover how science helps the understanding of risk and how it can be reduced in modern life.

 Added Value Unit - draw on and extend the skills learned across the other Units and demonstrate the breadth of knowledge and skills acquired.

 ASSESSMENT

 The course is not graded.

 To achieve a course award, passes in the four units listed above are required.

 HOMEWORK

-A homework exercise will be issued roughly once per fortnight, which should take about 30 minutes.
-It is expected that research tasks will be completed at home.
-Revision should also be done as required.
+Homework will be issued at appropriate times to support learning.
+Pupils may also be asked to complete tasks at home.
+Revision should also be done as required for assessments.

 CAREER INFORMATION

 - National 4 Biology, Chemistry or Physics

+- National 5 Lab Skills with a recommendation from your teacher.

 - further study, employment and/or training.